-Arthropods are biological vectors such as insects and arachnids that carry pathogenic microorganisms in or on their bodies (Figure 5.19).
+Arthropods are biological vectors such as insects and arachnids that carry pathogenic microorganisms in or on their bodies (Figure 4).
 Organisms multiply within the vector and are introduced to the host through physical contact, usually a bite.
-Mechanical transmission occurs when an infectious agent is carried on outside of the body of a vector.
-For example, flies that land on feces can pick up bacteria on their feet and then transfer it to food.
+Mechanical transmission occurs when an infectious agent is carried on the body of a vector, such flies that land on feces and carry bacteria on their feet to food.

 Common insect vectors are mosquitoes, flies, and fleas.
 Insects have six legs and bodies that are divided into three segments: head, thorax, and abdomen.
 The Anopheles mosquito is an intermediate host to Plasmodium protozoa, the pathogen that causes malaria.
-Glossina, also known as the tsetse fly, carries Trypanosoma protozoa, which cause African sleeping sickness.
+Glossina, also known as the tsetse fly, carries Trypanosoma protozoa which cause African sleeping sickness.
 Bacterial diseases are also associated with insect vectors.
 Bubonic plague, or Black Death, is caused by bacteria which are transmitted to humans by rat flea vectors.